caltechlibrary/andor/docs/User-Scheme.md

 # User Scheme

-While **AndOr** defers for managing users via a web UI and from storing user credentials it does still needs to track some basic user information.
+While **AndOr** manages users outside the web UI it still needs to keep track os basic information.

 Below is an example JSON document describing the user Jane Doe.